Vonage/vivid-3/libs/components/src/lib/text-area/README.md

 ### Readonly

-Add the `readonly` attribute to restrict user from changing the text field's value.
+Add the `readonly` attribute to restrict user from changing the text area's value.

 - Type: `boolean`
 - Default: `false`